codybartfast/ccfile/ReadMe.md

 * Supports additional archiving or versioning of files.
 * Reduces likely hood of partial writes and detects them if they do happen.

-Warnings:

-* Although intended to be robust, this is a first release and so may not be as reliable as hoped and may have dreadful bugs.
+__Warning:__ _Although intended to be robust, this is a first release and so may not be as reliable as hoped.
+It may have dreadful bugs._
-* It's not the fastest way to write to file and does not support append.

 &nbsp;